Bubobubobubobubo/sardine/docs/sardinopedia.md

     S('bd', trig=bin(20103)).out(i)
     again(bd, d=0.5, i=i+1)
 ```
 Using the binary representation of a number to build a rhythm.
 You don't need to know what the representation is to get an interesting rhythm out of it.
+Feed anything to the `bin` function and get something out!

 ### Euclidian rhythm